 The statues are replicas: the originals were decapitated during the revolution and can be viewed at the nearby Medieval Museum at the Hôtel de Cluny.

 Step back and settle your eyes on the magnificent exterior of Notre Dame's West rose window.
 Measuring 10 meters in diameter ( 32.8 feet), it was the largest rose window ever attempted when it was conceived.
-Look closely and you'll see statuary depicting the biblical figures Adam and Eve on the outer rim.
+Look closely and you'll see statuary depicting the biblical figures of Adam and Eve on the outer rim.

-The final level of the facade before reaching the towers is the "grande galerie" which connects the two towers at their bases.
+The final level of the facade before reaching the towers is the "Grande Galerie" which connects the two towers at their bases.
 Fierce demons and birds decorate the grand gallery but are not easily visible from the ground.